appscode/blog/content/post/connect-eks-clusters-with-submariner/index.md

 ip-192-168-31-89.ec2.internal   cluster-a   <remote-ip>    yes   libreswan      10.100.0.0/16, 192.168.0.0/16   connected   11.40141ms
 ```

-Both cluster connection status is showing `connected`.
+Both cluster connection statuses are showing `connected`.
 If not, then you can find out the reason by running `subctl diagnose all` command.

 5. Let's deploy an nginx in Submariner-1 cluster and export via `subctl`.
 ```bash